Medium ground finch: Evolution

-In 1977, a severe drought reduced the supply of seeds in the Galapágos.
-The finch, which normally preferred small and soft seeds, was forced to turn to harder, larger seeds.
+Urbanization is not the only factor affecting medium ground finches; drought and character displacement can also act as a selective pressure that can drive evolution of medium ground finches.
+In 1977, a severe drought reduced the supply of seeds in the Galápagos.
+The finch on Daphne Major, which normally preferred small and soft seeds, was forced to turn to harder, larger seeds.
 This strong selective pressure favoring larger beaks, coupled with the high heritability of traits relating to beak size in finches, caused the medium ground finch population to experience evolution by natural selection, leading to an increase in average beak size in the subsequent generation.
+A second drought of 1984-1986 caused a similar change, made more apparent by having smaller birds with bigger beaks.